 The College of Law ensures that all of its students are exposed to international perspectives.
 With the exception of the special LLM tutorial and writing seminar, LLM students take their courses with JD students from the school's rich offerings on US, international, and comparative law.
 Foreign research scholars also audit some courses.
 As a JD student, you might, for example, sit in one of your first-year classes with a Chinese judge or a young German lawyer, or take an upper-level seminar with students from Zimbabwe, Mexico, or Korea.

-The following professors provide the chief teaching and research support for the International and Comparative Program at the UI College of Law.
+The following professors provide the chief teaching and research support for the International and Comparative Program at Iowa Law.

 Willard L. Boyd

 Steven J. Burton

 Enrique R. Carrasco